5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 So when switching to macOS Ventura, you either have to:

 - [**Force-enable XCPM**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Enabling_XCPM_on_Ivy_Bridge_CPUs) (Ivy Bridge only) or
-- Re-enable ACPI CPU Power Management (**recommended**)
+- Re-enable ACPI CPU Power Management (**recommended**, requires disabled CFG Lock)

 In order to re-enable and use ACPI CPU Power Management on macOS Ventura, you need:

-- A BIOS where CFG Lock can be disabled, so the **MSR 0x2E** register is **unlocked**.
-This is mandatory since the `AppleCpuPmCfgLock` Quirk doesn't work when injecting the 2 kexts for CPU Power Management into macOS Ventura, causing a kernel panic (as discussed [here](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/31#issuecomment-1368409836)).
-Otherwise have to follow the aforementioned guide to force-enable `XCPM` instead.
+- A BIOS where the **MSR 0x2E** register is **unlocked** so CFG Lock is disabled (run `ControlMsrE2.efi` from BootPicker to check if it is unlocked or not).
+This is mandatory since the `AppleCpuPmCfgLock` Quirk doesn't work when injecting the necessary kexts for CPU Power Management into macOS Ventura, causing a kernel panic (as discussed [**here**](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/31#issuecomment-1368409836)).
+Otherwise you have to stop right here and force-enable `XCPM` instead.
 - [**Booter Patches from OCLP**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof#booter-patches) to skip board-id check to run macOS on unsupported SMBIOS/board-ids
 - [**Kexts from OCLP**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Misc):
 	- `AppleIntelCPUPowerManagement.kext` (set `MinKernel` to 22.0.0)